Visual Studio Code Tunnel¶

 Prerequisites¶

-You must have a local installation of the VS Code
+You must have a local installation of the VS Code application on

 your own computer or laptop.
 If you do not already have VS Code